-The Chairman is closely involved in the Company's strategic management.
-He meets with the Chief Executive Officer every week (or more frequently if necessary) to receive information about material events and situations that concern the Company's strategy, organisation, major investment or divestment projects or other matters.
+The Chairman is closely involved in CNP Assurances group's strategic management.
+He meets with the Chief Executive Officer every week (or more frequently if necessary) to receive information about material events and situations that concern CNP Assurances group's strategy, organisation, major investment or divestment projects or other matters.

-Prior to the Board Meetings at which these topics are discussed, the Chairman receives the briefing documents needed to ensure that he fully understands the Company's risk exposure.
+Prior to the Board Meetings at which these topics are discussed, the Chairman receives the briefing documents needed to ensure that he fully understands CNP Assurances group's risk exposure.
 To this end, he receives advance briefing documents from the Group Risk Committee, allowing him to discuss the topic concerned with the Chief Executive Officer.